top of page

 WHAT'S YOUR INTEREST?

 Hear the exciting story of how invisible radio waves were first theorized, then proven in the lab, then used to contact ships at sea and even send messages across the ocean!
-Try you hand at Morse code (dots and dashes use to send messages).
+Try your hand at Morse code (dots and dashes use to send messages).
 See a replica of the first radio wave detector and how it works.
 Learn about the huge impact of radio in the 1920s on rural western North Carolina.

 See more than 50 transmitters and receivers, beginning with an early 1900 spark gap transmitter for Morse code.
 See a working ham station and learn how hams can work through the internet and even contact the international space station!
 And, we can explain how YOU can become a ham, joining more than 700,000 hams worldwide.